PowerSnail/excavate/README.md

 # excavate

-A command line tool print out specific fields of a table-formatted input
+A command line tool to excavate fields from multi-column texts.